astorDev/backi/timers/dotnet/articles/101/index.md

 ![](system-demo-logged.gif)

 Although, that behaviour is more stable than the one we witnessed before it requires a dedicated effort for proper exception handling.
-This is especially worrying when the most straightforward implementation leads to silenced exceptions and there's nothing indication that a dedicated effort should be made.
+This is especially worrying when the most straightforward implementation leads to silenced exceptions and there's nothing indicating that a dedicated effort should be made.
 Let's see what else we have.

 ## System.Threading.PeriodicTimer